stynxshrm-ui/YTube_ELT/README.md

-Here is a thoughtful and clear README for the YTube_ELT project based on the repository structure and purpose.

----

-# YTube ELT

 ## Overview

 YTube ELT is a data pipeline project that extracts data from YouTube, loads it into a PostgreSQL database, and performs automated data quality checks.
 The pipeline is orchestrated using Apache Airflow and containerized with Docker for consistent deployment across environments.